I am a speech scientist with large experience on speech

 page has my list of publications with copies of the papers.
 I also

-that, I was working on voice search at Mitsubishi Electric Research
+the AT&T Speech API.
+I worked on voice search while at the Mitsubishi

-Labs (MERL), in the Boston area.
-Previous to MERL, I was a research staff
+Electric Research Labs (MERL), in the Boston area.
+I was

-I was also one of the key developers who created the
+also one of the key developers who created the speech recognition

 I have been involved in the open source CMU Sphinx